 Distributions of Interest.
 Interest will accrue on the outstanding principal balances of the class B notes at their respective interest rates.
 Interest will accrue during each applicable accrual period and will be payable to the class B noteholders on each applicable quarterly distribution date or auction rate distribution date, as the case may be.
 Interest accrued as of any applicable distribution date but not paid on that distribution date will be due on the next applicable distribution date together with an amount equal to interest on the unpaid amount at the applicable rate per annum specified in the definition of Class B Note Interest Shortfall in the Glossary.
 Interest payments on the class B notes for any applicable distribution date will generally be funded from Available Funds and other sources of funds available for payment described in this prospectus supplement (subject to all prior required distributions).
-See "-Distributions," "-Credit Enhancement-Reserve Account" and "-The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.
+See "-Distributions," "-----------------------Reserve Account" and "----The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.
 If these sources are insufficient to pay the Class B Noteholders' Interest Distribution Amount for that distribution date, the shortfall will be allocated pro rata to the class B noteholders, based upon the total amount of interest then due on each class of class B notes.

-The class B-1 notes will bear interest at a rate equal to the sum of three-month LIBOR (except for the first accrual period) plus a spread of 0.14%.
+Each class of floating rate class B notes will bear interest at a rate equal to the sum of three-month LIBOR (except for the first accrual period), and the applicable spread listed in the table below: